What to Know About Literacy in Ethiopia

 There are 781 million adults in the world who are considered illiterate.
-This statistic reflects more than just the ability of people to read, it is inherently tied to the poverty rate.
+This statistic reflects more than just the ability of people to read, it inherently ties to the poverty rate.
 In fact, 43% of adults with low literacy rates live in poverty.
-There are multiple issues that contribute to this, however the most influential is education.
+There are multiple issues that contribute to this, however, the most influential factor is education.
 Several programs address literacy in Ethiopia.

 The Relationship Between Literacy and Poverty